karimLG/docs/yocto/development.md

 >Note: cache cleanup (`MACHINE=<machine> bitbake <image> -c clean all`) should be considered if a cache-related problem is suspected.
 >Note: `EXTRA_IMAGE_FEATURES` clearing (in `dc/build/conf/local.conf`) should be considered as the sources and symbols are making the produced images way bigger.

-Building generates three different outputs:
+Building generates up to three different outputs:
 * `dc-image.tar.gz`: an image tarball that can be used for NFS based developments.
-* `dc-image.squashfs.tar.gz`: a tarball containing the image tarball break-out in several squashfs module that can be installed on the NAND memory.
 * `zImage`: a kernel image that is also shipped in the image tarball.
+* `dc-image.squashfs.tar.gz`: a tarball containing the image tarball break-out in several squashfs module that can be installed on the NAND memory (France only).

 # Add a DC SSH access
 SSH a access is useful for remote debugging.